|Canada at Mexico 1986|

 -- As titled, all players were born or capped by Canada.

--- Joe Kennaway (Scotland, but also played for Canada), Edward Hagarty Parry (England), John van 't Schip (Holland), Jonathan de Guzman (Holland) and Owen Hargreaves (England) chose not to play for Canada.
+-- Asmir Begovic, Joe Kennaway (Scotland, but also played for Canada), Edward Hagarty Parry (England), John van 't Schip (Holland), Jonathan de Guzman (Holland) and Owen Hargreaves (England) were capped by other countries.
+Some chose not to play for Canada.

--- Julian and Jonathan de Guzman are brothers.
+-- Julian and Jonathan de Guzman are brothers and represented different countries.

--- Landon Donovan's father was born in Canada, but he was born in the USA.
+-- Landon Donovan's father was born in Canada, but Landon was born in the USA.
 He is not Canadian.
+I don't think he should include in this blog.